 In wild habitat, mystery snails generally live in ponds, swamps, or rivers in Paraguay, Brazil and Bolivia.
 The areas are rich of dead or decomposing plants which are the main and favorite food sources of mystery snails.
 With large swaying tentacles, they often settle themselves at the bottom sensing the environment and grazing on food.

 The habit somehow explains their mostly-seen behaviors in home aquariums, move slowly on the substrate alone and mind their own business.
-Indeed, they are completely peaceful and safe to keep with any fish, shrimp, or plants.
+Indeed, they are completely peaceful and safe to keep with any live fish, shrimp, or plants.
 Some good companies you can consider include tetras, guppies, and killifish or in case you prefer freshwater shrimp, amano shrimp, cherry shrimp, and ghost shrimp could not be better.

 Mystery snails can live alone or in groups.
 If you long for a snail-only tank, you can either keep them with other snails like nerite snails or just themselves alone.
 They have little to no issues with that.
 However, be careful not to overcrowd your tank.
 As this may adversely affect the well-being of your snails (e.g. they may compete with each other for food, growth defects issues, or damaged shells, etc.).